-Hart and Moore have declared that the culture of childhood that played outside is gone and children’s everyday life has shifted to the indoors.
-Sadly children’s opportunity for direct and spontaneous contact with nature is a vanishing experience of childhood.
-One researcher has gone so far as to refer to this sudden shift in children’s lives and their loss of free play in the outdoors as a ‘childhood of imprisonment’.
-Childhood and regular unsupervised play in the outdoor natural world are now hardly seen.
+Yet Hart and Moore declared that the culture of childhood that played outside is gone, and children’s everyday life has shifted to the indoors.
+Sadly children’s opportunity for direct and spontaneous contact with nature is a vanishing childhood experience.
+One researcher has referred to this sudden shift in children’s lives and their loss of free play in the outdoors as a childhood of imprisonment.
+Childhood and regular unsupervised play in the outdoor natural world are hardly seen.
 The researcher Pyle calls this the ‘extinction of experience,’ which breeds apathy towards environmental concerns.

-Research clearly shows that for children to have a love for nature and a positive environmental ethic, they need regular contact with and play in the natural world.
+Research clearly shows that children need regular contact with and play in the natural world for children to love nature and have a positive environmental ethic.

 So grab your child’s hand and lets go!